smartdevicelink/sdl_requirements/detailed_docs/RC/resource_allocation.md

 1.c.3 SDL assigns HMILevel NONE to all applications registered from deviceID signed in deviceInfo and unsubscribes all applications of this device from all modules

 1.c.4 module_1 is not allocated to any application

+1.c.5  SDL sends OnRCStatus to HMI, RC_app_1 and RC_app_2 with module_1 in `freeModules` parameter

 _Exception 3.1_